saiteja313/apyc/README.md

     kubectl get secret --namespace grafana grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo
     ```

+- Import APyC specific Grafana Dashboard
+    - click the `+` icon in the side menu and then click Import.
+    - From here you can upload the dashboard JSON file `config/grafana/APyC Metrics-dashboard.json`

 - Deploy APyC on Kubernetes

     ```